qbittorrent/qBittorrent/SECURITY.md

 3. Proof-of-concept or exploit code (if possible)
 4. Potential impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.
-Any and all CVEs will be requested and issued through GitHubs private vulnerability reporting functionality, which will be published alongside the disclosure.
+Any and all CVEs will be requested and issued through GitHub's private vulnerability reporting functionality, which will be published alongside the disclosure.

 This security policy only applies to the most recent stable branch of qBittorrent.
 Flaws in old versions that are not present in the current stable branch will not be fixed.